 Anesthesiologists are medical doctors that focus on the care of surgical patients and ensure pain relief by administering anesthesia.
 Some of the primary responsibilities of these professionals include: meeting with patients to determine the best type of anesthesia to use, communicating appropriate treatment with all the relevant medical practitioners, and administering anesthetic medication.
 You must complete a premedical program and pass a Medical Training Admissions Test (MCAT) to become an anesthesiologist.

 Surgeons are also medical doctors who specialize in performing operations to treat injuries, diseases, and deformities.
 A majority of surgeons perform general surgery.
 However, the best-paid surgeons are those who’ve specialized in a certain area.
 Orthopedic surgeons, for instance, specialize in correcting musculoskeletal system problems.
 Some of the responsibilities of a surgeon include: examining patients, performing diagnostic tests, and discussing treatment options with patients.
 To maximize your earnings, you need to attain a Masters degree and accumulate plenty of practical hours.

 - Dentists ($200,000)

 Dentists diagnose and treat oral problems such as gum and teeth issues.
 They also advise patients on proper brushing, flossing, and dieting habits to help maintain oral hygiene and avoid dental problems.
-Dentists also regularly perform different types of minor surgery, administer anesthetics, and write prescriptions.
+Dentists also regularly perform different types of minor surgery, like dental implants, and administer anesthetics, and write prescriptions.